 I’ve always been a huge fan of Photoshop – so much so, I almost went to school for graphic design!
 I started off playing around with Photoshop over ten years ago in my spare time, and it is something I use every day when I’m preparing my pictures for Instagram.
 I’m self taught, having learned most of my skills off of old Livejournal tutorials and Tumblr! 🙂 It wasn’t long before I was writing a photoshop tutorial of my own!
+I wanted to bring you all a fun, easy, simple photoshop tutorial for beginners to help you learn the ins and outs of this amazing program.

 Here is a brief tutorial of a simple editing process I use to enhance most of my photos for Instagram.
 This particular combination of colors/designs won’t look good on EVERY photo, so rather than following this tutorial blindly, I encourage you to play with the settings on each of the tools I outline here to find the right settings for your particular image.